duchienmtp/SWA-Hexagonal-Architecture/README.md

 ### PostgreSQL (pgAdmin)

 The `order-service` uses PostgreSQL.
-The `order` database is created automatically.
+The `order-service` database will be created automatically when you create a server with the appropriate setup below.

 **How to connect in pgAdmin:**
 1. Open pgAdmin at `http://localhost:5050`.